shawn98xw/ShawnServer/README.md

+# What's this?
-Tihs is a demo of server-client socket communication, which support multi client and infinity times connect.
+Tihs is a demo of server-client socket communication, which support multi client and infinity times of connect.

-# How to push your code to github?
+## How to push my code to github?
 ```c
 git add .
 git status